shrutivangari/redis-node/docs/redis-takeaways-ref.md

     - Sorted sets
 10. Applications that involve real-time analytics, because they can tell wheter a user performaned an action or how many times an event occurred
     - Bitmaps
+11.
+a.
+Counting the number of unique users who visited a website
+b.
+Counting the number of distinct terms that were search for on your website on a specific date or time
+c.
+Counting the number of distinct hashtags that were used by a user
+d.
+Counting the number of distinct words that appear in a book
+    - HyperLogLogs

 ## Redis key concepts
 - Redis is single threaded